awellis/DiffusionModels.jl/README.md

 ## Usage

-The function `ddm_fpt` returns the first passage time densities for the upper and lower bounds of a diffusion model with time-varying drift, time-varying variance and time-varying asymmetric bounds.
+The function `fpt` returns the first passage time densities up to `tmax` for the upper and lower bounds of a diffusion model with time-varying drift, time-varying variance and time-varying asymmetric bounds.

-`ddm_rand` returns random numbers from a diffusion model, either with or without a non-decision time.
+`rand` returns random numbers from a diffusion model, either with or without a non-decision time.